 Boondocking, or dry camping, is the practice of parking an RV overnight in a spot with no running water or electricity.
 Boondockers must rely on their own supplies while staying in these locations.

-The benefit of dry camping is that some of the spots used are in the pristine wilderness, untouched and filled with natural beauty.
+The benefit of dry camping is that some of the most beautiful RV sites are located in the pristine wilderness, untouched and filled with natural wonder.
 They’re attractive and peaceful, but campers have to be ready to live completely off the grid when they take advantage of these sites.
-If your fresh water tanks are full and your batteries are topped off, you shouldn’t have any problem dry camping for a night or two, but it’s good to install some insurance.
+If your fresh water tanks are full and your batteries are topped off, you shouldn’t have any problem dry camping for a night or two, but it’s a good idea to install some insurance.

 Watching TV or movies at night requires 120-volt electricity.
-If you do not want to fire up the generator, an inverter is an easy and inexpensive option.
-An inverter converts the 12-volt DC electricity available from your house batteries and turns it into the 120 volt power your video equipment uses.
-In other words, an RV inverter installation turns battery power into entertainment.
+If you don’t want to fire up the generator, an inverter is an easy and inexpensive option.
+An inverter converts the 12-volt DC electricity available from your house batteries and turns it into the 120-volt power you need for a full night of using the TV, VCR, DVD player, video game consoles, or whatever else you’d like to use.
+In other words, an RV inverter turns battery power into entertainment.

 In this video, RV maintenance and repair expert Dave Solberg teaches you how to safely and easily install an RV inverter.
 You’ll find out which connectors to use to prevent road vibrations from loosening your wires and learn how to connect a TV, VCR, or DVD player to the inverter.

 This clip will also teach you about dedicated electrical systems and why they’re best for items such as entertainment systems in your RV electrical setup.
 Finally, you’ll see a discussion of Velcro strips vs. screws when it comes to securing the inverter to the shelf inside the storage cupboard.
 Let’s get started!